My-Mr-E/NessusValidator/README.md

 -f Nessus file input

+### TO-DO

+* Continue adding validations
+* Add the ability to automatically remove false positives
+* Add the ability to create a host list
+* Add the ability to export validations to a different file
+* Add selective validation
+* Probably a lot more I'm forgetting...

 ### Dependencies

-Currently validator requires NMAP to be installed.
 The setup file will download TestSSL and place it in the correct directory.

+Additional Requirements:

+* NMAP
+* onesixtyone
+* hping3

-**The tool is designed to run in Kali, as well as tested in Kali**
+**The tool is designed to run in Kali 2.0, as well as tested in Kali 2.0**